 Pagan Phoenix stalls policy and guide for stall-holders

-Pagan Phoenix SW is the Community Interest Company that runs the annual Pagan Spring Conference at Penstowe Manor in North Cornwall.
+Pagan Phoenix SW is the Community Interest Company that runs the annual Pagan Spring Conference in North Cornwall.

 The conference is an event where Pagans can celebrate, learn and enjoy together.
 In addition to a programme of speakers, we have a number of stalls selling Pagan-related goods and these are a very popular part of what we offer to our audience.

 The conference is usually attended by about 250 people.
-The stalls are situated in the main conference room where the talks take place.
+The stalls are situated in a large room reserved for shopping.
 We have room for an absolute maximum of eighteen stalls.

 Space is, therefore, limited and we usually have many more applications for stall space than we can accommodate, which inevitably means that we have to disappoint some people.
 Please read this guide carefully before applying for a stall.

 We do not allocate stalls on a “first come, first served basis”.
 This is because, with limited space, we have to ensure that we have a balance of stalls selling different goods (duplication being bad for both the audience and stallholders).
 We also know our audience reasonably well, so we try to choose things which we hope they will appreciate and which are as unique to us as possible.